FallibleVagrant/warning_window/README.md

 ```
 It achieves the same effect.

-To run the server component:
+Once the repo is downloaded, run the server component with:
 ```
 cd ww
 cargo run